nnurlan008/dream/README.md

 ### Hardware Requirements ###
 * A x86 system supporting PCIe P2P
 * NIC: Preferrably Mellanox Connectx
 * A NVIDIA Tesla/Datacenter grade GPU that is from the Volta or newer generation.
-A Tesla V100/A100/H100 fit both of these requirements
+A Tesla V100/A100/H100 can be preferred due to the following requirements:
-  * A Tesla grade GPU is needed as it can expose all of its memory for P2P accesses over PCIe.
-(NVIDIA Tesla T4 does not work as it only provides 256M of BAR space)
+  * A Tesla GPU is needed to expose all of its memory for P2P accesses over PCIe.
+(NVIDIA Tesla T4 only provides BAR space of 256 MB)
   * A Volta or newer generation of GPU is needed as we rely on memory synchronization primitives only supported since Volta.